jchicano/codeRedeemerPy/README.md

 cd ProjectInitializationAutomation
 pip install -r requirements.txt touch .env
-Then open the .env file and store your username, password, and desired file destination.
+Then open the .env file and store your username, password, and desired url.
 Use the provided format at the bottom of this README. source ~/.my_commands.sh
 ```